 The Company realizes the significance of effective system of control, such as Standard Operating Procedures, particularly in management and operations.
 Hence, the duties and responsibilities of the employees and the management are clearly defined.
 The Company has put in place policies to safeguard the Company’s assets and duties between the operators and the appraisal which are clearly separated for effective checks and balances.
 Furthermore, the Company has also implemented internal audit of the financial and information technology systems.

-Internal audit is an independent function within the Company which reports directly to the Audit and Risk Committee on audit matters and to the Managing Director on administrative matters.
+Internal audit is an independent function within the Company which reports directly to the Audit, Risk and Corporate Governance Committee on audit matters and to the Managing Director on administrative matters.
 Internal audits are performed to assist the Board and Management in the discharge of their corporate governance responsibilities and to improve and promote effective and efficient business processes within the Group.
-The internal auditor plans its internal audit schedules annually in consultation with, but independent of, Management and its plans are submitted to and approved by the Audit and Risk Committee.
-The Audit and Risk Committee reviews the activities of the internal auditors on a quarterly basis to ensure it is adequately resourced; and has appropriate standing within the Company to perform its role effectively.
+The internal auditor plans its internal audit schedules annually in consultation with, but independent of, Management and its plans are submitted to and approved by the Audit, Risk and Corporate Governance Committee.
+The Audit, Risk and Corporate Governance Committee reviews the activities of the internal auditors on a quarterly basis to ensure it is adequately resourced; and has appropriate standing within the Company to perform its role effectively.

 Enterprise Risk Management

-In 2005 the Company appointed an external consultant to assist management in implementing a Risk Management framework for the business of the Company.
+The Company appointed an external consultant to assist management in implementing a Risk Management framework for the business of the Company.
 The Risk Management framework covers all aspects of the Company’s operations to enable significant business risks within the Group’s current business environment to be identified, assessed, monitored, managed and evaluated.
-As part of the on-going risk management process, the Company’s Group Risk Committee annually conducts a risk assessment, evaluation and treatment; considers the adoption of adequate and cost-effective system of internal controls to mitigate significant business risks; and provides for significant risks to be managed through regular reviews by the Company’s Group Risk Committee and the Audit and Risk Committee.
-The Audit and Risk Committee has reviewed the Group’s risk management processes and procedures and is satisfied that there are adequate internal controls in place to manage the significant risks identified.
+As part of the on-going risk management process, the Company’s Group Risk Committee annually conducts a risk assessment, evaluation and treatment; considers the adoption of adequate and cost-effective system of internal controls to mitigate significant business risks; and provides for significant risks to be managed through regular reviews by the Company’s Group Risk Committee and the Audit, Risk and Corporate Governance Committee.
+The Audit, Risk and Corporate Governance Committee has reviewed the Group’s risk management processes and procedures and is satisfied that there are adequate internal controls in place to manage the significant risks identified.

 The Board is of the view that the contribution of each director should not be focused only on his or her attendance at Board and/or Committee meetings.
 A director’s contribution may also extend beyond the confines of the formal environment of Board meetings, through the sharing of views, advice, experience and strategic networking relationships which would further the interests of the Company.

-The Company conducts regular scheduled Audit and Risk Committee meetings on a quarterly basis at least 4 times a year, prior to the Board meeting, which are planned and formally agreed upon in advance in the fourth quarter before the start of the new financial year.
+The Company conducts regular scheduled Audit, Risk and Corporate Governance Committee meetings on a quarterly basis at least 4 times a year, prior to the Board meeting, which are planned and formally agreed upon in advance in the fourth quarter before the start of the new financial year.
 Additional meetings are convened as and when circumstances warrant.
-In 2016, the Company conducted 4 Audit and Risk Committee meetings.
-Each of the Audit and Risk Committee members attended all the meetings as follows:
+In 2019, the Company conducted 4 Audit, Risk and Corporate Governance Committee meetings.
+Each of the Audit, Risk and Corporate Governance Committee members attended the meetings as follows:

-In addition, in 2016, the Audit and Risk Committee attended 1 non-management meeting with the external auditor to deliberate accounting approaches and audit plans.
+In addition, in 2019, the Audit, Risk and Corporate Governance Committee attended 1 non-management meeting with the external auditor to deliberate accounting approaches and audit plans.

 3. Nomination and Remuneration Committee

-Details are described under the heading “Internal Control and Risk Management” in Form 56-1 and under the heading “Opinion of the Board of Directors on the Company’s Internal Control” and the “Board of Directors’ Responsibility for the Company’s Financial Statements” in the Company’s Annual Report.
+Detail are described under the heading “Internal Control and Risk Management” in Form 56-1 and under the heading “Opinion of the Board of Directors on the Company’s Internal Control” and the “Board of Directors’ Responsibility for the Company’s Financial Statements” in the Company’s Annual Report